AbstractEndeavors/abstract-videos/README.md

-## Part of the Abstract Media Intelligence Platform
+## Part of the Abstract Intelligence Platform

 This module handles video ingestion and multimodal extraction within a unified media pipeline.